Show Rules Judging Rules Definitions

 It is the responsibility of the individual exhibitor to collect and pay all appropriate sales taxes.

 Vendor space is limited.
-The Show Chairman and staff will review and select vendors.
-Vendor items must be directly related to woodcarving.
+The Show Chairman and staff will review all vendor requests.

-Entries carved from rough outs (see definition), or with the assistance of a duplicating machine (see definition), produced in a seminar, or during a class may compete for “Best of Group” but will not be eligible for “Best of Show.”
+Entries carved from rough outs (see definition), or with the assistance of a duplicating machine (see definition), produced in a seminar, or during a class may compete for “Best of Group” in Group K and receive prize monies, but will not be eligible for “Best of Show.”

-The “Best of Show” award is a high recognition for years of research, learning, practice, and patience resulting in exceptional work, worthy of distinction.
-It is the opinion of the KC Woodcarvers Club that the “Best of Show” is reserved for “one of a kind” original hand-carved art and must be the sole work of the entrant.
+The “Best of Show” and “Grand Champion” award is a high recognition for years of research, learning, practice, and patience resulting in exceptional work, worthy of distinction.
+Eligibility for “Best of Show” and “Grand Champion” must be clearly declared at the time of registration of all entries.

 Do not expect judges to tour the show, fraternize with exhibitors, evaluate carvings or teach until after the judging is completed.
 Comments to judges, at any time, with the intent to influence the outcome of the competition is strictly prohibited.

-In an effort to reduce the appearance of conflict of interest, judges are prohibited from being an exhibitor, vendor, and/or entering their own work in the judging process.
+In an effort to reduce conflict of interest, Judges and Show Chair are prohibited from being an exhibitor, vendor and/or entering their own work in the judging process.

-Judges are free to place a carving into a different, more appropriate category prior to judging.
+Judges are free to place a carving into a different or a more appropriate category prior to judging.

 Each entry will receive an evaluative score 1-5 (5 being best) in four criteria (Originality, Design, Execution, and Finish).
 This score will be taken into consideration during judging but will not be the sole consideration when compared with other carvings.

-Confrontation, arguing with, or slandering a judge is strictly prohibited and may result in expulsion from the show and/or being barred to compete in future shows.
+Judging determinations are final and are not subject to any change.
+Confrontation, arguing with, or slandering a judge is strictly prohibited and may result in expulsion from the show and/or being barred from future shows.

 Caricature: Exaggerated distinguishing feature(s) of a recognizable subject.

-Free Form, Impressionistic, and Stylized: An artistic form that excites the imagination, suggests an idea, creates a mood, or implies a message and/or activity without explicitly stating it.
+Free Form, Impressionistic, and Stylize: An artistic form that excites the imagination, suggests an idea, creates a mood, or implies a message and/or activity without explicitly stating it.

 Realistic: A carving which closely resembles a subject in proportion and detail to the real object.

-Design: The carving subject and design elements must be in harmony and complement the entire work.
+Design: The carving subject and design elements must be in harmony and compliment the entire work.

 Finish: The finish is appropriate for the carving.
 The colors selected are correct for the subject.
 The resulting finish complements the beauty and the style of the carving.